-At the end of 2012, five U.S. uranium ISL plants were operating with a combined capacity of 10.8 million pounds U3O8 per year (Crow Butte Operation in Nebraska; Alta Mesa Project, Hobson ISR Plant/La Palangana in Texas; Smith Ranch-Highland Operation and Willow Creek Project in Wyoming).
-Kingsville Dome and Rosita ISL plants in Texas were on standby with a total capacity of 2.0 million pounds U3O8 per year.
-Lost Creek Project and Nichols Ranch ISR Project were under construction in Wyoming.
-There are seven ISL plants planned in New Mexico, South Dakota, Texas, and Wyoming.
+At the end of 2019, three U.S. uranium ISL plants were operating with a combined capacity of 9.5 million pounds U3O8 per year (Lost Creek Project, Nichols Ranch ISR Project, and the Smith Ranch-Highland Operation in Wyoming).
+Six ISL plants were on standby as of the end of 2019, and seven ISL plants were planned for four states: New Mexico, South Dakota, Texas, and Wyoming.

 Total employment in the U.S. uranium production industry was 265 full-time person-years (one person year is equal to full-time employment for one person) in 2019, a decrease of 29% from the 2018 total.
 Exploration employment was 40 person-years, a 48% increase from the 2018 total.
 Mining employment was 48 person-years, a 56% decrease from 2018.
 Reclamation employment decreased 20% to 110 person-years from 2018 to 2019.
 Wyoming accounted for 55% of total employment in the U.S. uranium production industry in 2019, up slightly from 53% of total employment in 2018.

 Total expenditures for land, exploration, drilling, production, and reclamation were $81 million in 2019, 26% less than in 2018.